 Advising appointments may be scheduled by clicking on the button below.
 Appointments are being conducted by Zoom, phone, or in-person.

-The Undergraduate Program Coordinator, Melinda Nelson, is available to answer basic advising questions by email at email@example.com.
-However, some questions require an in-person appointment, such as questions about transfer or study abroad credit or senior audit (a.k.a. major or minor release).
+The Undergraduate Program Coordinator, Melinda Nelson, is available to answer quick advising questions by email at email@example.com.
+Some questions require an in-person appointment, such as questions about transfer or study abroad credit or senior audit (a.k.a. major or minor release).
 Please schedule an appointment for these matters.
-Walk-in advising is available on Mondays and Wednesdays 9:30-10:30am and 3:00-5:00pm in 107A WH.
+Walk-in advising is available with the Undergrad Program Coordinator on Mondays and Wednesdays 9:00-10:00am in 107A WH.

 Resources in Support of Student Well-Being